 rescue.target static -

-4. Set the target that the system should use on future boots.
+4. Set the target that future boots should reach.

 $ sudo systemctl set-default multi-user.target